-The Peer Intervention Program has successfully helped thousands of teachers in schools throughout New York City.
+The Partners in Progress: Peer Intervention Program (PIP) has successfully helped thousands of teachers in schools throughout New York City.
 Why not you?
 It is a proactive step toward professional growth!
 Here are some common questions and their answers.

-Peer intervention is a multi-service program for tenured teachers who are struggling and who voluntarily apply for assistance.
-The participants commit to working individually with an intervenor for a period of up to one year.
+PIP is a multi-service program for tenured teachers who are struggling and who voluntarily apply for assistance.
+The participants commit to working individually with a peer partner for a period of up to one year.
 Assistance is given on a confidential basis and is tailored to the person’s strengths and weaknesses in their professional capacity.
 The goal is to help participants become more effective or to counsel them to leave and pursue other options.

-An intervenor is an experienced classroom teacher with demonstrated instructional, interpersonal and peer assistance skills.
+A peer partner is an experienced classroom teacher with demonstrated instructional, interpersonal and peer assistance skills.
 He or she possesses a wide range of knowledge with respect to curriculum content, implementation of standards, classroom materials, educational methodology and the change process.
-Intervenors are skilled in creating a supportive, collegial climate for professional development.
+Peer partners are skilled in creating a supportive, collegial climate for professional development.

 Who should apply?

 Tenured teachers who are seeking to take charge of their professional craft with the intensive assistance of an experienced colleague.
 Others know they are having trouble because of supervisors’ evaluations, formal warnings, or Ineffective/U ratings.
 In any case, the program is voluntary and the ultimate decision to apply is a personal one.
 The only requirements are that the educator is teaching in a fulltime program with regular continuous classes and is committed to pursuing a high level of professional growth.

 What can I expect to gain from working with my peer partner?